The term "bunker" in its military sense was first recorded in English in 1939, initially referring to German fortifications.

 The Bunk'Art in Albania, originally built for the dictator, is now a museum and art cente

 The huge underground secret bunker located at Mt.
-Weather, VA, intended to house the Government in case of a nuclear war, was disclosed to the public when TWA Flight 514 slammed into the mountain close to the entrance of the base in 1974.
+Weather, Virginia, intended to house the Government in case of a nuclear war, was disclosed to the public when TWA Flight 514 slammed into the mountain close to the entrance of the base in 1974.

 Nuclear bunkers are designed to cope with both the initial blast wave and the subsequent underpressure that lasts for several seconds after the shock wave passes4.